dspencej/UnscriptedAdventures/README.md

 - **Reward System:** An innovative system that evaluates player engagement and adjusts the GM's strategy to keep the experience exciting.

 ## Getting Started

+For detailed instructions, see the [Getting Started Guide](https://github.com/dspencej/UnscriptedAdventures/wiki/Getting-Started-Guide) in the Wiki.

 ### Prerequisites